 The tissue sample will be sent to a laboratory, and a specialist doctor called a pathologist will look at the sample under a microscope to check for any cell changes.

 In some cases, a kidney tumour will turn out to be benign (not cancer).
-Benign kidney growths, including oncocytoma and angiomyolipoma, can cause problems, and treatment may be similar to the treatment for early kidney cancer.
+Small benign kidney growths, including oncocytoma and angiomyolipoma, may not need treatment.
+If they do, it may be similar to the treatment for early kidney cancer.